-Others are encouraged by the OWL Working Group to continue to send reports of implementation experience, and other feedback, to public-owlcomments@w3.org (public archive).
-Reports of any success or difficulty with the test cases are encouraged.
+Please send any comments to public-owl-comments@w3.org (public archive).
+Although work on this document by the OWL Working Group is complete, comments may be addressed in the errata or in future revisions.
 Open discussion among developers is welcome at public-owl-dev@w3.org (public archive).